cogsec-collaborative/cogsec-collab.github.io/content/project/AMITT_Framework/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "AM!TT Framework"

-summary: "AM!TT (Adversarial Misinformation and Influence Tactics and Techniques) framework for describing disinformation incidents.
-AMITT is part of misinfosec - work on adapting information security practices to help track and counter misinformation - and is designed as far as possible to fit existing infosec practices and tools."
+summary: "AMITT (Adversarial Misinformation and Influence Tactics and Techniques) framework for describing disinformation incidents.
+Disinformation campaigns have commonly used processes and techniques.
+We can organize these techniques into tactical stages - a chronology of events called a kill chain."
 authors: ["sj_terp", "pablo_breuer"]
 tags:
 - AMITT